seanganteng/box86wine/README.md

 tutorial use this tool :
 https://youtu.be/RMwP9hBSliA

-use armf architecture on your Linux deploy !!
+use armhf architecture on your Linux deploy !!

+with software render